 From flawed generalization to valid causal claims

-As demonstrated above, working with the conservative solution to then investigate causal mechanisms can be a good way to deal with the issues of generalization, enabling more homogeneity at the causal level and taking care of avoiding omitted known conditions.
+As demonstrated above, working with the conservative solution to then investigate causal mechanisms as system can be a good way to deal with the issues of generalization, enabling more homogeneity at the causal level and taking care of avoiding omitted known conditions.
 This is because we theorized our causal mechanism by specifying the context within which it was expected to operate.
 Particularly, in the fourth term of the conservative solution, we have the same causes, same contexts, same causal mechanisms and same outcome taking place in the same cases.
-Causal inferences could thus be possible in B3 and N2.
+Causal inferences could thus be possible in B3 and N2 to know what worked in these two cases.